laravel/docs/scheduling.md

 <a name="defining-schedules"></a>
 ## Defining Schedules

 You may define all of your scheduled tasks in the `schedule` method of the `App\Console\Kernel` class.
 To get started, let's look at an example of scheduling a task.
-In this example, we will schedule a `Closure` to be called every day at midnight.
-Within the `Closure` we will execute a database query to clear a table:
+In this example, we will schedule a closure to be called every day at midnight.
+Within the closure we will execute a database query to clear a table:

     <?php